 2. MAKE SURE YOU GET A WATER CONDITIONER THAT REMOVES CHLORINE.

 fish in stages and not in large numbers at once.
 WHY ?
 Tap water does not have GOOD

 until a living item, SUCH AS FISH are added to produce waste.
-ADDING
+By

-BACTERIA MAY HELP IN THIS, BUT WITHOUT THE ADDITION OF FISH TO PRODUCE AMMONIA
+BACTERIA MAY HELP IN reducing Ammonia, and also help reduce ammonia naturally.
+BUT WITHOUT THE ADDITION OF FISH TO PRODUCE AMMONIA

 fish in small numbers and in